SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§12.1)What happens when someone lisps?

 [﻿](§12.2)They are unable to correctly articulate the sound { ﻿s﻿ }.
 It is a common sound in many languages.
 Instead, they pronounce { ﻿s﻿ } as a voiceless dental fricative { ﻿ſ﻿ } or as a voiceless interdental fricative { ﻿θ﻿ }.
 Those sounds are articulated further down at the upper teeth and between the teeth, while the { ﻿s﻿ } sound is articulated further up on the alveolar ridge.
 In the case of lisping, the speaker simply misses the mark while trying to hit an { ﻿s﻿ } and gets { ﻿ſ﻿ } or { ﻿θ﻿ } instead.
 This is a fault, as some languages do not even have the { ﻿θ﻿ } or the { ﻿ſ﻿ } sound but have the { ﻿s﻿ }.
 However, in some other languages, this is an intentional feature of the language, and a language may have both { ﻿θ﻿ } and { ﻿s﻿ } separately, as is the case in English.
 In this scenario, it is an intentional feature.
-A famous example of lisping is the Castilian Spanish language from Spain ( ﻿castellano﻿ ).
+A famous example of lisping is the Castilian Spanish language from Spain (castellano).
 For example, pronouncing “ ﻿Barcelona﻿ ” as { ﻿barſelona﻿ }.

 [﻿](§12.3)It is common for children to miss the mark with regard to certain sounds.
 I can recall that I had difficulty pronouncing the sound esh [ ﻿ʃ﻿ ] and would pronounce an ess [ ﻿s﻿ ] instead.
 Another common one is the pronunciation of the ‘ ﻿r﻿ ’ sound as a ‘ ﻿y﻿ ’ with children.
 Usually, over time, these faults would be resolved by themselves without outside intervention.
 But in some cases, they continue into adulthood.
 There are adults who pronounce the ‘ ﻿r﻿ ’ as a ‘ ﻿y﻿ ’ because they are unable to pronounce it correctly.